Alyssa Solomon: College

 Solomon continued to play within the NU athletic program, playing for the senior team of the National University.
 She is part of the NU Lady Bulldogs which plays in the University Athletic Association of the Philippines (UAAP).

 Solomon was the finals MVP of UAAP Season 86.
 In March 2025 while the Season 87 tournament is underway she applied for the 2025 Korean V-League (KOVO) Asian Quota Draft which was conducted online.
 However she withdrew upon learning the move may make her lose her amateur status.
 While cleared by the UAAP to compete, Solomon is facing a three-year ban by KOVO for the withdrawal which is being appealed by the Philippine National Volleyball Federation.

 Club

-Solomon has already played at a club-level; with the BaliPure Purest Water Defenders at the Premier Volleyball League in 2018.
-In 2025, she joined the Japanese SV.League as a player for Osaka Marvelous.
+Solomon has already played at a club-level; with the BaliPure Purest Water Defenders at the Premier Volleyball League (PVL) in 2018.

+In September 2025, Solomon joined the Japanese SV.League as a player for Osaka Marvelous.
+She left the team after the conclusion of the 2025–26 season.

+Solomon was pegged to return to the PVL, declaring her intention to take part in the 2026 PVL draft.
+However she withdrew from the draft, reportedly receiving several offers from European clubs.